Jimmy Essex: Life and career

 In March 2016, it was announced that Essex joined the cast of the British soap opera Hollyoaks as Adam Donovan, who was introduced with his younger brothers Jesse (Luke Jerdy) and Liam Donovan (Maxim Baldry) as an extension of Grace Black's (Tamara Wall) family.
-Essex was thrilled to join the soap, saying, "Hollyoaks is already starting to feel like home.
-Adam has some amazing storylines coming up and I can't wait to share them with the fans.
-The Donovan brothers are definitely going to cause a stir!"
 Essex, Baldry and Jerdy had auditioned together.
-Essex' debut as Adam aired in April of that year.
-After his initial appearance, Essex's return to the soap aired on 13 June 2016.
-Essex revealed that he felt very nervous when he first started on the soap, and Jerdy said that Essex was so nervous saying his lines during his first scenes that he was shaking, although he "got away with it" because it was cold.
-Essex later said that he became more comfortable working on the soap.
+Essex's debut as Adam aired in April of that year.
+After his initial appearance in April 2016, Essex's return to the soap aired on 13 June of that year.
+Essex felt very nervous when he first started on the soap, and Jerdy said that Essex was so nervous saying his lines during his first scenes that he was shaking, although he "got away with it" because it was cold.
 Jerdy and Wall have joked that Essex was the "worst" for giggling on set and would sometimes have to walk off set because of it.
-Essex felt like that the Donovan brothers had been received positively by Hollyoaks viewers.
 The actor had been a fan of Hollyoaks and felt nervous meeting some of the cast as he knew them from watching the show.
-Essex also enjoyed working with Lisa Maxwell, who plays the brothers' mother Tracey Donovan, and found it "bizarre" to work with her initially as he used to watch her on television, and Essex ended up getting to know her and went to her house.
+Initially, Essex found it strange to work with Lisa Maxwell, who plays the brothers' mother Tracey Donovan, as he used to watch her on television.
 As his character was a hairdresser, Essex was given some lessons in the profession to help him with the portrayal.

 "I was so nervous, that I spent about a week learning [my lines] through and through.
 It was awful.
 I forgot how to walk.
 I was walking same arms and legs because I was that nervous.
 It was horrible".